auth0/docs/articles/best-practices/custom-db-connections/execution.md

 ### Change Password action scripts

-The [Change Password](/connections/database/custom-db/templates/change-password) script implements the function executed to change the password associated with the user identity in the your legacy identity store.
+The [Change Password](/connections/database/custom-db/templates/change-password) script implements the function executed to change the password associated with the user identity in the legacy identity store.

 * While it’s not mandatory to implement the `changePassword` function, it is a recommended best practice.
 The `changePassword` function is required for the password reset workflow recommended for [better customer experience](https://auth0.com/learn/password-reset/).